jinghuazhao/SUMSTATS/README.md

 ## Description of GWAS summary statistics

-The repository shows how to provide input for PW-pipeline, FM-pipeline including GCTA, among others; it also shows how to generate SNPid-rsid pairs which would be required for consortium meta-analysis.
+The repository shows how to provide input for PW-pipeline, FM-pipeline including GCTA, among others; it also shows how to generate SNPid-RSid pairs which would be required for consortium meta-analysis.

 ## The summary table